iprasandeep/code-share/README.md

     $ npm add -D nodemon

 **Final Thoughts**   <br />
 All required steps done for setup the code of this application in local envirorment.
-If there is any mistake or suggestions for new feature update please feel free to create issue for more interesting changes.
+If there is any mistake or suggestions for new feature update please feel free to create issue for more interesting changes.    <br />
 **Cheers 🥂**